top of page

 Election - 2026

 As homeowners, we are responsible for managing and maintaining our community.
 Each Board Election is an opportunity to serve and address the interests and needs of our community.
-We encourage people to step up and continue the tradition of community governance.
+We encouraged people to step up and continue the tradition of community governance.

 Exhibit "C" By-Laws & Fine Fee Schedule

 The current Exhibit "C" By-Laws have not been updated since 2005 and still contain outdated references to the original developer.
 The proposed bylaws modernize the document by removing all developer-related language and aligning the rules with current laws and best practices for Fernbrooke HOA governance.
 The Exhibit "C" By-Laws will be reviewed by the HOA Attorney and subsequently registered with Burlington County.
+Once finalized the FHOA Community will have an opportunity to vote on each document.

 View EXISTING Exhibit "C" By-Laws (Pages 1-13)